Who is Northwest Smith?

 I made a cassette of the broadcast for the station manager, who loved it.
 Then I buckled down and got term papers and final exams out of the way, and spent a nightmarish three days getting home for the holidays, trapped in airports by bad weather, mechnical problems, and just bad luck.
 Back then, 24-hour news and TV screens were not glommed on every surface at every airport terminal and lounge area, and I killed time plowing through a half-dozen paperback books.

 People both mourned and celebrated Lennon in a lot of different ways.
 At my radio station all that on the 9th, the station manager and the DJs had programmed a lot of Beatles and Lennon solo music, culminating in running my holiday "60 from the Sixties", so we'd sign off for the day with a Lennon song.
 The response was amazing: by popular demand, the "60's Christmas" show got run every following Tuesday, and one last time on Christmas Eve, word of mouth building the audience with every broadcast.
-The two sponsors--a clothing store and a restaurant--got a pop out of it during what is usually a down for them time in a college town, with folks coming by to thank them for sponsoring the show, then staying to shop or have a meal, respectively.
+The two sponsors--a clothing store and a restaurant--got a pop out of it during what is usually a down time for them in a college town, with folks coming by to thank them for sponsoring the show, then staying to shop or have a meal, respectively.
 I even got a phone call from the town newspaper, asking me about how I'd put the show together.
 I immediately copped to the fact that all praise went to my station manager and the vacation break DJs for the tribute, that I had recorded it well before Lennon was killed, and my sole motivation for including "Merry Xmas (War is Over)" was that it was one of my favorite rock'n'roll holiday songs.

 25 years later, that still holds true.